trinity.utils

 trinity.utils.registry module

-class trinity.utils.registry.Registry(name: str)[source]
+- class trinity.utils.registry.Registry(name: str)[source]

-Bases: object
+Bases:

 Get name of current registry.

-Returns:
+- Returns:

-name of current registry.
+The name of current registry.

 Get all modules in current registry.

-Returns:
+- Returns:

-a dict storing modules in current registry.
+A dict storing modules in current registry.

 Get module named module_key from in current registry.
 If not found, return None.

-Parameters:
+- Parameters:

-module_key – specified module name
+module_key (str) – specified module name

-Returns:
+- Returns:

-Register module class object to registry with the specified modulename.
+Register module class object to registry with the specified module name.

-Parameters:
+- Parameters:

-• module_name – module name
+module_name (str) – The module name.

-• module_cls – module class object
+module_cls (Type) – module class object

 Example